How is Zeffy free?

 Step 2: Choose a peer-to-peer fundraising platform

-Step 3: Recruit fundraisers
+Step 3: Recruit your fundraisers

 Step 4: Create participant campaign pages and set goals